Friday – Sunday, March 15-17, 2013

 Finally!
 Druid Arch – I’ve wanted to hike here for years!
 Too bad it was overcast this morning.
 Guess I will have to return another time 😉

-After returning form the hike I took my time and drove up to the Canyonlands Overlook in the nearby Canyon Rims Recreation Area.
+After returning from the hike I took my time and drove up to the Canyonlands Overlook in the nearby Canyon Rims Recreation Area.
 I have been to this viewpoint before but this time I wanted to photograph the sunset and then spend the night so I could catch the sunrise, too.

 My campsite near the edge of the mesa.